Nanogallery

 Get full info for "NSQUID (nanowire superconducting quantum interference device)"

+Superconducting Helmet.
 SQUID used to measure brain magnetic fields

-Get full info for "SQUID used to measure brain magnetic fields"
+Get full info for "Superconducting Helmet.
+SQUID used to measure brain magnetic fields"

-SIT phase diagram Phase boundary (dashed line) in Rn/L versus Rn representation.
+Superconductor-insulator transition (SIT) and its phase diagram Phase boundary (dashed line) in Rn/L versus Rn representation.
 Click to enlarge.

-Get full info for "SIT phase diagram"
+Get full info for "Superconductor-insulator transition (SIT) and its phase diagram"

 Superconducting vortices trapped in holes in Nb film